MicrosoftDocs/azure-reference-other/studio-module-reference/r-packages-supported-by-azure-machine-learning.md

 ms.author: amlstudiodocs

 ---
-# R Packages supported by Azure Machine Learning Studio (classic)
+# R Packages supported by Machine Learning Studio (classic)

-This article lists the packages included by default in Azure Machine Learning Studio (classic).
+This article lists the packages included by default in Machine Learning Studio (classic).
 To use one of the preloaded packages in your R code, you simply import the package using standard R syntax.

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]

 > [!IMPORTANT]
 > Packages available in Studio (classic) can be updated, or the version refreshed, without warning.
-To get the latest and most complete list of the R packages that are in the Azure Machine Learning Studio (classic) environment, we recommend that you use [this script](#bkmk_code).
+To get the latest and most complete list of the R packages that are in the Machine Learning Studio (classic) environment, we recommend that you use [this script](#bkmk_code).

 ## Unsupported packages

-A number of packages (not listed here) are included in the Azure Machine Learning environment but cannot be called from R code because of the following issues:
+A number of packages (not listed here) are included in the Machine Learning environment but cannot be called from R code because of the following issues:

 - The package has a Java dependency.
 - The package binaries are not compatible with the sandboxed Azure environment.